UCCS Vision And Software Technology Laboratory

 Biographical information

 Before joining UCCS he was the Weiseman Chair Professor and the New Century Fund Professor of Computer Science in the Computer Science and Engineering Department at Lehigh University, where he was the founding chairman of the CSE department.
-Dr. Boult was on the faculty of Columbia University from 1986 (Associate Prof. 1992-1994) before joing Lehigh in 1994.
+Dr. Boult was on the faculty of Columbia University from 1986 (Associate Prof. 1992-1994) before joining Lehigh in 1994.
 He studied at Columbia University, earning his MS and PhD degrees in computer science in 1984 and 1986 respectively.

 Dr. Boult's ongoing research projects include advanced biometrics , advanced visual security systems, design and evaluation of imaging sensors, FPGA-acceleration algorithms for Vision, Embedded systems, algorithms for efficient use of wireless networks, Network performance, network security, steganslysis, medical imaging, and Web-based support systems for Trauma patients.